kudoji/cman/README.md

 # cman

-cman is a configurable two-level cache (for caching Objects).
+cman is a configurable two-level cache manager (for caching Objects).

 It has two levels:
 * level 1: memory cache;